AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 The easiest way to do this is via an online converter.
 Like: https://rvssl.com/ssl-converter/

-If you have followed all the steps correctly and the certificates are correctly placed in the binaries folder, the DeviceGateway should be able to connect to AWS IOT Core.
+If you have followed all the steps correctly and the certificates are correctly placed in the binaries folder, the DeviceGateway should be able to connect to AWS IOT Core.x

 # Visualization